SalomePlatform/jobmanager/doc/resource.rst

 - **iprotocol**
 - **nb_proc_per_node**

-**Warning:** You have configure your ssh for allowing ssh commands without asking interactives password (RSA or DSA keys) between your computer and the cluster and between the cluster's nodes.
+**Warning:** You have to configure ssh for allowing ssh commands without asking interactive password (RSA or DSA keys) between your computer and the cluster and between the cluster's nodes.

 To launch a **SALOME** command job you also need to fill the following attributes: